-One of the widely used, automation and process control devices is the flow meter, it is a device used to measure the flow rate of liquids or gases within a pipe.
-The devices is also used to automate certain processes, such as tank filling, process mixing and many more.
+A flow meter is a device used to measure the flow rate of liquids or gases within a pipe.
+The devices are also used to automate certain processes, such as tank filling, process mixing, and many more.

 In this project, we are only going to use clear liquids, with a low-level threshold flow rate, users can take the advantage of the gen4-uLCD-43DT’s easy-adaptability with existing hardware.
 The Diablo16 processor is perfect for this application as it can count the pulses provided by the flow sensor while simultaneously and accurately calculating the flow rate result.